A hard truth is that you cannot trust others until you learn to trust yourself.

 - Something in your past relationships is impacting your ability to trust.

 You've been friends with Katie for years but for some reason you don't really trust her.
-You dismiss it and decide to tell her something really private.
+You ignore it and decide to tell her something really private.
 She ends up betraying you.

 Your fears are confirmed, you knew it.
 You can't trust her.
 Looking back you remember that she tends to gossip but since she's been your friend for awhile, you choose to ignore it.

 There are always reasons you don't trust.
-The fear of being hurt or betrayed are the most common reasons.
+The fear of being hurt or betrayed is the most common one.

 People hurt each other, intentionally and unintentionally everyday.
 You can't avoid it.
 It's the risk you take for being in relationships.

-If your ability to trust is damaged from past relationships, the work is much deeper and long term.
-Journal writing, group support and seeking therapy can help identify where it started and how to repair it.
+If your ability to trust is damaged from past relationships, trusting yourself will take time.
+Journal writing, group support and seeking therapy can identify where it started and how to repair it.

 What does trust look like?

 It may be a gut feeling, an inner voice indicating right action, or in some cases, no action.
 Some people call it intuition.